 What to think about

-you and your doctor.
+Unless surgery is required because of a complication, choosing a treatment is largely up to you and your doctor.
 If complications arise, surgery may be needed.

-how bad your symptoms are and how much you are bothered by them.
+The extent to which treatment improves your symptoms depends partly on how bad your symptoms are and how much you are bothered by them.
 If you are not bothered by your symptoms before treatment, you are less likely to notice much improvement after treatment.

 Surgery offers the best chance for improving the symptoms but also has the risk of causing other problems.